wp-plugins/wp-retina-2x/readme.txt

 == Changelog ==

+= 3.3.6 =
+* Fix: There was an issue with local path for a few installs.
+* Add: Introduced $wr2x_extra_debug for extra developer debug (might be handy).

 = 3.3.5 =
-* Fix: Very minor issue (one of the debug line had a bug).
+Fix: Very minor issue (one of the debug line had a bug).

 = 3.3.4 =
 * Fix: Issues with retina images outside the uploads directory.